Dallas Federal Defense Lawyer

 Attorney Peter Barrett can Fight for You

 Federal criminal law differs substantially from Texas state law.
-At the office of
+Peter Barrett has more than

 Anyone can imagine the alarming nature of being contacted by a federal